By:

 • If you’ve chosen partnership (without forming a company) you’ll need a Partnership Agreement.

-This structures aren’t just different on the paper – they bring different type of responsibilities – who’s overseeing if something goes wrong, how taxes work and how decisions are made.
-That’s why it’s so important to have the right agreement from the start.
+These business structures differ not just on paper – they bring different type of responsibilities – who’s overseeing if something goes wrong, how taxes work and how decisions are made.
+That’s why it’s critical to have the right legal agreement from the start.

 What do these agreements cover?